-Keyphrase: KNOCKBACK - When this character hits, you may choose to knock back all hit characters that took damage from the attack.
+Keyphrase: KNOCKBACK - When one or more characters take damage from this character's attack, you may choose to knock back all hit characters.

 There are two ways to gain the KNOCKBACK keyphrase:

 - A power or ability grants the character the keyphrase.